 - Beginning the first quarter of your doctoral program, you should maintain an ongoing program of study listing the courses you are taking and plan to take.

-- Once your Supervisory Committee has been appointed, you will work with your committee chair to expand upon your program of study to include your future coursework.
+- Once your Supervisory Committee has been appointed, you will work with your committee to finalize the program of study to include any future coursework.

 - The program of study is then submitted to your supervisory committee for formal review and approval.

 - Your supervisory committee uses the School of Nursing Guidelines for Program of Study Approval to review your program of study.

 - After your supervisory committee approves your program of study, you must submit a signed hard copy and electronic copy to Academic Services for your student file.

 The Supervisory Committee evaluates the proposed program of study using the following guidelines:

 - Does the coursework support the student's goals and interests?